1

 How much do course materials manager jobs pay per year?

-As of Jun 19, 2026, the average yearly pay for course materials manager in Renton, WA is $95,208.00, according to ZipRecruiter salary data.
+As of Aug 22, 2026, the average yearly pay for course materials manager in Renton, WA is $95,208.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $70,900.00 and $115,900.00 per year, depending on experience, location, and employer.

-What are the key skills and qualifications needed to thrive as a Course Materials Manager, and why are they important?
+What are the key skills and qualifications needed to thrive as a course materials manager, and why are they important?

 To thrive as a Course Materials Manager, you need expertise in inventory management, procurement processes, and a solid understanding of educational content, often supported by a bachelor’s degree in business, education, or a related field.
 Familiarity with inventory management systems, point-of-sale software, and publisher platforms is typically required.
 Strong organizational skills, attention to detail, and effective communication are crucial soft skills for coordinating with faculty, vendors, and students.
 These competencies ensure efficient course material availability, cost-effectiveness, and a smooth academic experience for all stakeholders.

-What does a materials manager do?
+What does a course materials manager do?

-What are popular job titles related to Course Materials Manager jobs in Renton, WA?
 For Course Materials Manager jobs in Renton, WA, the most frequently searched job titles are:

-Infographic showing various Course Materials Manager job openings in Renton, WA as of June 2026, with employment types broken down into 80% Full Time, and 20% Part Time.
+Infographic showing various Course Materials Manager job openings in Renton, WA as of August 2026, with employment types broken down into 80% Full Time, and 20% Part Time.
 Highlights an 100% In-person job distribution, with an average salary of $95,208 per year, or $45.8 per hour.

 Course Developers (Part-Time)